tylere/docker-tmpnb-ee/README.md

 # docker-tmpnb-ee
-A docker image that included a IPython Notebook server and the Earth Engine Python API.
+A docker image that includes a IPython Notebook server and the Earth Engine Python API.